Centrist Rodrigo Paz wins Bolivia's presidential runoff, topping right-wing rival

 Paz’s victory sets this South American nation of 12 million on a sharply uncertain path as he seeks to enact major change for the first time since the 2005 election of Evo Morales, the founder of MAS and Bolivia’s first Indigenous president.

-Paz’s Christian Democratic Party has the cushion of a majority, albeit a small one, in Congress as he prepares to pursue an ambitious overhaul.
+Paz's supporters erupted into raucous cheers and ran into the streets of Bolivia's capital, La Paz, setting off fireworks and honking car horns.
+Crowds thronged a hotel downtown where Paz was expected to speak, some shouting, “The people, united, will never be defeated!"

-Erupting into cheers, Paz's supporters ran into the streets of La Paz, the capital, setting off fireworks and honking car horns.
-Crowds gathered outside a hotel downtown where Paz was expected to speak, some shouting, “The people, united, will never be defeated!"
+“We feel victorious,” Roger Carrillo, a volunteer with Paz's party, said by phone from eastern Bolivia, where he was rallying a celebratory caravan.
+“We know there is work ahead of us but we just want to enjoy this moment.”

 Since 2023, the Andean nation has been crippled by a shortage of U.S. dollars that has locked Bolivians out of their own savings and hampered imports.
 Year-on-year inflation soared to 23% last month, the highest rate since 1991.
 Fuel shortages paralyze the country, with motorists often waiting days in line to fill up their tanks.

-To survive even his first few months, Paz must replenish the country’s meager foreign currency reserves and get fuel imports flowing.
+To make it through even his first months, Paz must replenish the country’s meager foreign currency reserves and get fuel imports flowing.

-Shunning the IMF — an organization that has aroused political resentment in Bolivia before — Paz has pledged to scrape together the necessary cash by fighting corruption, reducing wasteful spending and restoring enough confidence in the country's currency to lure U.S. dollar savings out from under Bolivians' mattresses and into the banking system.
+Shunning the International Monetary Fund — an organization that has aroused political resentment in Bolivia before — Paz has pledged to scrape together the necessary cash by fighting corruption, reducing wasteful spending and restoring enough confidence in the country's currency to lure U.S. dollar savings out from under Bolivians' mattresses and into the banking system.

-“We are closing one cycle and opening another,” Paz told supporters as he cast his ballot in his hometown of Tarija, alongside his father, former President Jaime Paz Zamora, earlier Sunday.
+In contrast, Quiroga advocated relying on the IMF for a shock treatment package of the kind Bolivians came to know and fear in the 1990s.

-Some voters said they felt energized by the promise of change as they lined up to vote.
+But his stated reluctance to slam on the fiscal brakes — with promises of cash handouts for the poor to cushion the blow of subsidy cuts — has led to criticism.